awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

 1. For **Launch template name**, enter a descriptive name for the launch template\.

-1. For **Template version description**, provide a brief description of the launch template version\.
+1. For **Template version description**, provide a brief description of this version of the launch template\.

 1. To tag the launch template on creation, expand **Template tags**, choose **Add tag**, and then enter a tag key and value pair\.

-1. For **Launch template contents**, provide the following information:
+1. For **Amazon machine image \(AMI\)**, provide the following information:
    + **AMI**: An AMI from which to launch the instance\.
 To search through all available AMIs, choose **Search for AMI**\.
 To select a commonly used AMI, choose **Quick Start**\.
 Or, choose **AWS Marketplace** or **Community AMIs**\.
 You can use an AMI that you own or [find a suitable AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html)\.

+1. For **Instance type**, you can either select an instance type, or you can specify instance attributes and let Amazon EC2 identify the instance types with those attributes\.
+**Note**
+Specifying instance attributes is supported only when using Auto Scaling groups, EC2 Fleet, and Spot Fleet to launch instances\.
+For more information, see [Creating an Auto Scaling group using attribute\-based instance type selection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-instance-type-requirements.html), [Attribute\-based instance type selection for EC2 Fleet](ec2-fleet-attribute-based-instance-type-selection.md), and [Attribute\-based instance type selection for Spot Fleet](spot-fleet-attribute-based-instance-type-selection.md)\.
+If you plan to use the launch template in the launch instance wizard or with the RunInstances API, you must select an instance type\.
    + **Instance type**: Ensure that the instance type is compatible with the AMI that you've specified\.
 For more information, see [Instance types](instance-types.md)\.
+   + **Advanced**: To specify instance attributes and let Amazon EC2 identify the instance types with those attributes, choose **Advanced**, and then choose **Specify instance type attributes**\.
+     + **Number of vCPUs**: Enter the minimum and maximum number of vCPUs for your compute requirements\.
+To indicate no limits, enter a minimum of 0, and leave the maximum blank\.
+     + **Amount of memory \(MiB\)**: Enter the minimum and maximum amount of memory, in MiB, for your compute requirements\.
+To indicate no limits, enter a minimum of 0, and leave the maximum blank\.
+     + Expand **Optional instance type attributes** and choose **Add attribute** to express your compute requirements in more detail\.
+For information about each attribute, see [InstanceRequirementsRequest](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_InstanceRequirementsRequest.html) in the *Amazon EC2 API Reference*\.
+     + **Resulting instance types**: You can preview the instance types that match the specified attributes\.
+To exclude instance types, choose **Add attribute**, and from the **Attribute** list, choose **Excluded instance types**\.
+From the **Attribute value** list, select the instance types to exclude\.

+1. For **Key pair \(login\)**, provide the following information:
    + **Key pair name**: The key pair for the instance\.
 For more information, see [Amazon EC2 key pairs and Windows instances](ec2-key-pairs.md)\.

+1. For **Network settings**, provide the following information:
-   + **Network platform**: If applicable, whether to launch the instance into a VPC or EC2\-Classic\.
-If you choose **VPC**, specify the subnet in the **Network interfaces** section\.
-If you choose **Classic**, ensure that the specified instance type is supported in EC2\-Classic and specify the Availability Zone for the instance\.
+   + **Networking platform**: If applicable, whether to launch the instance into a VPC or EC2\-Classic\.
+If you choose **Virtual Private Cloud \(VPC\)**, specify the subnet in the **Network interfaces** section\.
+If you choose **EC2\-Classic**, ensure that the specified instance type is supported in EC2\-Classic and specify the Availability Zone for the instance\.
+Note that we are retiring EC2\-Classic on August 15, 2022\.
    + **Security groups**: One or more security groups to associate with the instance\.
 If you add a network interface to the launch template, omit this setting and specify the security groups as part of the network interface specification\.
 You cannot launch an instance from a launch template that specifies security groups and a network interface\.
 For more information, see [Amazon EC2 security groups for Windows instances](ec2-security-groups.md)\.

 1. For **Storage \(volumes\)**, specify volumes to attach to the instance besides the volumes specified by the AMI \(**Volume 1 \(AMI Root\)**\)\.
 To add a new volume, choose **Add new volume**\.
    + **Volume type**: The instance store or Amazon EBS volumes with which to associate your instance\.
 The type of volume depends on the instance type that you've chosen\.
 For more information, see [Amazon EC2 instance store](InstanceStorage.md) and [Amazon EBS volumes](ebs-volumes.md)\.
    + **Device name**: A device name for the volume\.
    + **Snapshot**: The ID of the snapshot from which to create the volume\.
-   + **Size**: For Amazon EBS volumes, the storage size\.
+   + **Size \(GiB\)**: For Amazon EBS volumes, the storage size\.
    + **Volume type**: For Amazon EBS volumes, the volume type\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.
    + **IOPS**: For the Provisioned IOPS SSD volume type, the number of I/O operations per second \(IOPS\) that the volume can support\.
    + **Delete on termination**: For Amazon EBS volumes, whether to delete the volume when the instance is terminated\.
 For more information, see [Preserve Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
    + **Encrypted**: If the instance type supports EBS encryption, you can enable encryption for the volume\.
 If you have enabled encryption by default in this Region, encryption is enabled for you\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.
-   + **Key**: The CMK to use for EBS encryption\.
-You can specify the ARN of any customer master key \(CMK\) that you created using the AWS Key Management Service\.
-If you specify a CMK, you must also use **Encrypted** to enable encryption\.
+   + **Key**: The customer managed key to use for EBS encryption\.
+You can specify the ARN of any customer managed key that you created using the customer managed key\.
+If you specify a customer managed key, you must also use **Encrypted** to enable encryption\.

 1. For **Resource tags**, specify [tags](Using_Tags.md) by providing key and value combinations\.
-You can tag the instance, the volumes, Spot Instance requests, or all three\.
+You can tag the instance, the volumes, elastic graphics, Spot Instance requests, and network interfaces\.

 1. For **Network interfaces**, you can specify up to two [network interfaces](using-eni.md) for the instance\.
    + **Device index**: The device number for the network interface, for example, `eth0` for the primary network interface\.
 If you leave the field blank, AWS creates the primary network interface\.
    + **Network interface**: The ID of the network interface, or leave blank to let AWS create a new network interface\.
    + **Description**: \(Optional\) A description for the new network interface\.
    + **Subnet**: The subnet in which to create a new network interface\.
 For the primary network interface \(`eth0`\), this is the subnet in which the instance is launched\.
 If you've entered an existing network interface for `eth0`, the instance is launched in the subnet in which the network interface is located\.
+   + **Security groups**: One or more security groups in your VPC with which to associate the network interface\.
    + **Auto\-assign public IP**: Whether to automatically assign a public IP address to the network interface with the device index of `eth0`\.
 This setting can only be enabled for a single, new network interface\.
    + **Primary IP**: A private IPv4 address from the range of your subnet\.
 Leave blank to let AWS choose a private IPv4 address for you\.
    + **Secondary IP**: A secondary private IPv4 address from the range of your subnet\.
 Leave blank to let AWS choose one for you\.
    + \(IPv6\-only\) **IPv6 IPs**: An IPv6 address from the range of the subnet\.
-   + **Security groups**: One or more security groups in your VPC with which to associate the network interface\.
+   + **IPv4 Prefixes**: The IPv4 prefixes for the network interface\.
+   + **IPv6 Prefixes**: The IPv6 prefixes for the network interface\.
    + **Delete on termination**: Whether the network interface is deleted when the instance is deleted\.
    + **Network card index**: The index of the network card\.
 The primary network interface must be assigned to network card index 0\.
 Some instance types support multiple network cards\.

 1. For **Advanced details**, expand the section to view the fields and specify any additional parameters for the instance\.
    + **Purchasing option**: The purchasing model\.
 Choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 If you do not request a Spot Instance, EC2 launches an On\-Demand Instance by default\.
 For more information, see [Spot Instances](using-spot-instances.md)\.
    + **IAM instance profile**: An AWS Identity and Access Management \(IAM\) instance profile to associate with the instance\.
 For more information, see [IAM roles for Amazon EC2](iam-roles-for-amazon-ec2.md)\.
+   + **Hostname type**: Determines if you want the guest OS hostname of the EC2 instance to be the Resource name \(RBN\) or IP name \(IPBN\)\.
+For more information, see [Amazon EC2 instance hostname types](ec2-instance-naming.md)\.
+   + **DNS Hostname**: Determines if the DNS queries to the IP name and/or the Resource name will respond with the IPv4 address \(A record\), IPv6 address \(AAAA record\), or both\.
+For more information, see [Amazon EC2 instance hostname types](ec2-instance-naming.md)\.
    + **Shutdown behavior**: Whether the instance should stop or terminate when shut down\.
 For more information, see [Change the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.
    + **Stop \- Hibernate behavior**: Whether the instance is enabled for hibernation\.
 This field is only valid for instances that meet the hibernation prerequisites\.
-For more information, see [Hibernate your On\-Demand or Reserved Windows instance](Hibernate.md)\.
+For more information, see [Hibernate your On\-Demand Windows instance](Hibernate.md)\.
    + **Termination protection**: Whether to prevent accidental termination\.
 For more information, see [Enable termination protection](terminating-instances.md#Using_ChangingDisableAPITermination)\.
    + **Detailed CloudWatch monitoring**: Whether to enable detailed monitoring of the instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitor your instances using CloudWatch](using-cloudwatch.md)\.
    + **Elastic GPU**: An Elastic Graphics accelerator to attach to the instance\.
 Not all instance types support Elastic Graphics\.
 For more information, see [Amazon Elastic Graphics](elastic-graphics.md)\.
    + **Elastic inference**: An elastic inference accelerator to attach to your EC2 CPU instance\.
 For more information, see [Working with Amazon Elastic Inference](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/working-with-ei.html) in the *Amazon Elastic Inference Developer Guide*\.
-   + **T2/T3 Unlimited**: Whether to enable applications to burst beyond the baseline for as long as needed\.
-This field is only valid for T2, T3, and T3a instances\.
+   + **Credit specification**: Whether to enable applications to burst beyond the baseline for as long as needed\.
+This field is only valid for T instances\.
 Additional charges may apply\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
    + **Placement group name**: Specify a placement group in which to launch the instance\.
 Not all instance types can be launched in a placement group\.
 For more information, see [Placement groups](placement-groups.md)\.
    + **EBS\-optimized instance**: Provides additional, dedicated capacity for Amazon EBS I/O\.
 Not all instance types support this feature, and additional charges apply\.
 For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.
-   + **Capacity Reservation**: Specify whether to launch the instance into shared capacity, any `open` Capacity Reservation, a specific Capacity Reservation, or a Capacity Reservation group\.
+   + **Capacity Reservation**: Specify whether to launch the instance into any `open` Capacity Reservation \(`Open`\), a specific Capacity Reservation \(`Target by ID`\), or a Capacity Reservation group \(`Target by group`\)\.
+To specify that a Capacity Reservation should not be used, choose `None`\.
 For more information, see [Launch instances into an existing Capacity Reservation](capacity-reservations-using.md#capacity-reservations-launch)\.
    + **Tenancy**: Choose whether to run your instance on shared hardware \(**Shared**\), isolated, dedicated hardware \(**Dedicated**\), or on a Dedicated Host \(**Dedicated host**\)\.
 If you choose to launch the instance onto a Dedicated Host, you can specify whether to launch the instance into a host resource group or you can target a specific Dedicated Host\.
 Additional charges may apply\.
 For more information, see [Dedicated Instances](dedicated-instance.md) and [Dedicated Hosts](dedicated-hosts-overview.md)\.
    + **RAM disk ID**: \(Only valid for paravirtual \(PV\) AMIs\) A RAM disk for the instance\.
 If you have specified a kernel, you may need to specify a specific RAM disk with the drivers to support it\.
    + **Kernel ID**: \(Only valid for paravirtual \(PV\) AMIs\) A kernel for the instance\.
+   + **Nitro Enclave**: Allows you to create isolated execution environments, called enclaves, from Amazon EC2 instances\.
+For more information, see [What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *AWS Nitro Enclaves User Guide*\.
    + **License configurations**: You can launch instances against the specified license configuration to track your license usage\.
 For more information, see [Create a License Configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.
    + **Metadata accessible**: Whether to enable or disable access to the instance metadata\.
-For more information, see [Configure the instance metadata service](configuring-instance-metadata-service.md)\.
+For more information, see [Use IMDSv2](configuring-instance-metadata-service.md)\.
+   + **Metadata transport**: Whether to enable or disable the access method to the instance metadata service that's available for this EC2 instance based on the IP address type \(IPv4, IPv6, or IPv4 and IPv6\) of the instance\.
+For more information, see [Retrieve instance metadata](instancedata-data-retrieval.md)\.
    + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
-For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-service.md#configuring-IMDS-new-instances)\.
+For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
    + **Metadata response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
-For more information, see [Configure the instance metadata service](configuring-instance-metadata-service.md)\.
+For more information, see [Use IMDSv2](configuring-instance-metadata-service.md)\.
    + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 For more information, see [Run commands on your Windows instance at launch](ec2-windows-user-data.md)\.

 1. Choose **Create launch template**\.